bparanj/crystal/iac/experiments/pem-file-downloader.md

+## Downloading a PEM File from AWS Secrets Manager Using JavaScript

 To use AWS Secrets that are defined as environment variables in your JavaScript code, especially when working with Node.js, you can use the `process.env` object.
 This object provides access to the environment variables set in the environment where the Node.js application is running.

 If you have AWS Secrets like AWS Access Key ID and AWS Secret Access Key stored in environment variables (commonly named `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`), you can access these within your JavaScript code to configure the AWS SDK as follows: